 - No backlogs at the time of applying

-The placement procedure begins with an online coding assessment which consists of two questions and you’re given 60 minutes to answer it.
+The placement procedure begins with an online coding assessment which consists of two questions, and you’ll be given 60 minutes to answer them.

 Some of the commonly asked questions are: